jescalan/listplayer/README.md

 })
 ```

 ListPlayer will create a hidden audio element at the bottom of the `<body>` from which it controls the tracks.

+#### Track Control

-Now you can control the playlist in any number of ways.
+You can control the playlist in any number of ways.
 For example:

 ```js
 player.index // starts at 0, set it as you wish